FritzFlorian/bachelor-thesis-code/reinforcement/more_maps/Readme.md

     This might further help to not 'waste' some of the connections to the fully connected layer with figuring out correct moves.
 - Increase Number of layers given to final fully connected layer
+- Try to use the adam optimizer instead of momentum This should help to adapt the learning rate.
+I'm not sure if this will work well, as we do not have a classical supervised learning task, but it's worth a shot as it usually performs better then the momentum optimizer.